Through My Eyes. Again - Cover

 Early to mid-December 1963

-December accelerated towards Christmas and school was finished for the year.
-Col brought her school report home and gave it to Mutti Frida.
-When her mother opened it, it also held another typed sheet.
+December accelerated towards Christmas and school finished for the year.
+Col brought her school report home on the last day and gave it to Mutti Frida that evening.
+When her mother opened it, there was an accompanying sheet of paper.
+After reading the report and smiling at Col, she unfolded the letter.
+After a while, she glanced up.

 Col gasped in surprise.

 I smiled.
-“Well done, Col.” I knew she was a bright and excellent student.
+“Well done, Col.” I knew she was bright.

-Col gave me a worried glance, then turned to her mother.
+Col turned to her mother.
 “Can we afford it, Mutti?”

 Mutti Frida searched through the letter again.
 “It doesn’t say what the fees are.”